Click here for more info on our LGB/Q Health Services!

 What should I expect during follow-up appointments?

-- During this appointment, the provider will go over the results with you.
-You will review the informed consent for gender-affirming hormone therapy again and will be asked to sign it.
+- Prior to starting gender affirming hormones, the provider will review your lab results (if drawn), we will review the informed consent for gender-affirming hormone therapy again and you will be asked to sign it.

 - Your provider will then prescribe your hormones.